Destroyer-official/-NetStress-/docs/PROJECT_ANALYSIS.md

 # Project Analysis

-Technical analysis of the Destroyer-DoS framework.
+Technical analysis of the NetStress framework.

 ---

 ## Overview

-Destroyer-DoS is a network stress testing framework written in Python.
+NetStress is a network stress testing framework written in Python.
 It provides 15 attack protocols, comprehensive safety systems, and optional AI optimization.

 ---